rackerlabs/design-system/_component_design/tabset.md

 Use tabs when:

 - Users need to alternate between different views, while the context remains constant.
-- Users do not need to simultaneously view content from multiple tabs.
 - You want the content of a page to be scannable and easy to navigate.
 Tabs help users quickly find what they need.
 - You do not need to create a single, unified experience for the user.
 Tabs eliminate the need for the user to scroll through long pages to find the right section.